Bromley House Library

 The library is housed over three floors of an old Georgian building.
 It was founded in the early nineteenth century and holds an impressive collection of rare manuscripts, early printed books, and works by new authors that may be unavailable in conventional public libraries.
 The collections are kept in good condition by a large group of volunteers who carefully provide conservation work each week.

-In the entrance to the library there is a three floor staircase surrounded by large paintings, as well as a vibrant exhibition space for artists and photographers.
-The library also owns one of the last walled gardens in Nottingham, which has been described by the library's website as a 'magical secret garden'.
+The library also owns one of the last walled gardens in Nottingham (only two remain), which has been described by the library as a 'magical secret garden.'
 The garden is officially opened every spring with a party for members and the general public.